 - contact friends and family in Australia with regular updates about your welfare and whereabouts.

 Where to get help

 The Australian Consulate in Kampala, headed by an Honorary Consul, provides limited consular assistance to Australians in Uganda.
-The Consulate does not issue passports.
-Contact details are:
+The Consulate doesn't issue passports.
+Full consular assistance is available from the